tyzen9/docker-wikijs-pgsql/README.md

 ```

 - Create a shell script containing the properly formatted command for your environment, and use a `root` cronjob to schedule these backups.
-- The resulting `db_backup.sql.tar` file should be stored on a routinely backed up remove filesystem.
+- The resulting `db_backup.sql.tar` file should be stored on a routinely backed up remote filesystem.

 ## Postgres Restore
 1. From the host machine, rop the existing database, and create a new/empty database with the same name